Among other elements, logo shapes set the tone for your business.

 Last, but definitely not least, is organic logo shapes.
 These designs surprise and capture attention with their unique shapes!

 Often more whimsical and fluid, they can have a circular or rounded shape to them, while also feeling hand-drawn or free-form.
+The Somersby logo contains many soft spiral shapes that make up the foliage of a tree.
+The result is a very inviting logo.

 Do logo shapes really matter?